HaimengBai/431slides/wrapup/README.md

 ## Quiz 3: Deadline is Tuesday 2017-12-12 at 12 NOON

-- A PDF document containing the questions and response options for Quiz 3 will appear above by 5 PM on 2017-12-07.
+- A PDF containing the questions and response options for [Quiz 3 is here](https://github.com/THOMASELOVE/431slides/blob/master/wrapup/431-quiz3-2017.pdf).
 - The [Google Form](https://goo.gl/forms/yj5YuBusGF7hVvnx1) you'll use to submit your answers to Quiz 3 [is now available](https://goo.gl/forms/yj5YuBusGF7hVvnx1).
 Remember that you must complete the Quiz by 2017-12-12 at 12 NOON.
-- The data and code you'll need for Quiz 3 are posted above, and are also posted on [our data page](https://github.com/thomaselove/431data).
+- The data and code you'll need for Quiz 3 are posted above, and on [our data page](https://github.com/thomaselove/431data).
 There are three files, in particular, and they are `hospsim.csv`, `surveyday1_2017.csv` and `wc_code.R`.
 - Good luck!
     - *Note*: After the deadline passes, a detailed answer sketch will be posted here, and you'll receive an email with your grade at your CWRU account when I've reviewed your work, and this will let you see how you did on each question and overall.